CJNE/ha-myenergi/README.md

 If an additional device is added, it can take a few hours before it shows up.

+This integration is incompatible with Octopus.
+If Octopus controls your devices, this integration will no longer function correctly.

 <!---->

 ## Contributions are welcome!